Health & Safety in the Classroom, Studio & Lab

 Resilient & Inclusive Teaching Support

-The events of these past 18 months year have shown us the importance of planning for the unexpected, as a way to support our students but also to manage teaching workloads.
+The events of the past few years have shown us the importance of planning for the unexpected, as a way to support our students but also to manage teaching workloads.
 Instructors are encouraged to consult the Instructional Continuity website to help you develop a resilient teaching plan.

-CEETL is also offering a number of faculty development programs and faculty learning communities to support you in in your teaching, and thanks to a federal HEERF allocation faculty will receive stipends ranging from $500 - $1250 (pre-tax) upon completion of each program.
+CEETL is also offering a variety of faculty development programs and faculty learning communities to support you in your teaching.

-In particular, CEETL's Teaching Through Transitions and Teaching New and Newly Returning Students are designed to help faculty learn additional teaching and time saving strategies to use during periods of disruption, especially as we return to campus after remote teaching due to COVID-19 and enter into the California wildfire season.
+In particular, CEETL's Teaching Through Transitions and Teaching New and Newly Returning Students are designed to help faculty learn additional teaching and time saving strategies to use during periods of disruption.

 The course syllabus is one of, if not the primary method for communicating information on class-specific policies that support the health, well-being and continued academic success of all students within a class.
 Consistent, proactive messaging is especially important to maintain instructional continuity during periods of disruption due to COVID-19 and other events that may run concurrent to the pandemic, such as personal illness or unhealthy air quality from wildfires.